 Zion, the last human encampment of the real world, comes under attack by the machines, and Neo desperately tries to secure the fate of the human species.
 However, the Architect reveals a shocking truth: all of this, the appearance of The One, the machines “losing” the battle, and the Matrix rebooting, has happened five times before.

 In a seemingly eternal recurrence, The One has been sacrificing Zion and rebooting the Matrix five times before Neo’s time.
 However, Neo refuses to play along with the Architect, choosing to save his beloved Trinity before the rest of humanity.
 This sacrifice throws the Architect’s entire plan off the tracks, culminating in a reunion between Neo and Deus Ex Machina, the leader of the machines.

-The machines eventually help Neo in one final fight against Agent Smith for Zion and the Matrix’s survival.
+The machines eventually help Neo in one final conflict against Agent Smith for Zion and the Matrix’s survival.
 In the last moment, Neo sacrifices himself to end Agent Smith, thus saving Zion and rebooting the Matrix.
-The war between machines and humans is no more….
+The battle between machines and humans is no more….